po1sigala/live/01-Class-Content/05-Third-Party-APIs-dev/04-Career-Connection/README.md

 ### Becoming Employer-Competitive

-Now, take these two steps to make yourself more employer-competitive:
+Now take these two steps to make yourself more employer-competitive:

 #### Step #1: Use jQuery in Your Portfolio